staciax/staciax/README.md

 I'm a computer science student.

-I usually write small libraries for my side projects when I have free time.
+I usually write utility libraries for my projects, and I'm currently working on a project that I'm excited about.

 <!-- --- -->